Shibuichi: Composition

-Kuro-Shibuichi (Kin-IchibuSashi)
+Kuro-shibuichi (kin-ichibusashi)

-Kuro is black in Japanese and kuro-shibuichi is different from other variants in the table, being a mixture of shibuichi (~40%) and shakudō (~60%) with around 1% of gold (proportions could be, for example, 9.9% silver, 87.3% copper, and 2.8% gold).
+Kuro is black in Japanese and kuro-shibuichi is different from other variants in the table, being a mixture of shibuichi (c.
+40%) and shakudō (c.
+60%) with around 1% of gold (proportions could be, for example, 9.9% silver, 87.3% copper, and 2.8% gold).
 Kuro-shibuichi will develop a black patina which is different from the black patina of shakudo.

 It is a common misconception that both copper and silver oxides form, but in fact a detailed study has shown that only copper oxides are formed on the copper rich regions of the material's microstructure, while the silver rich regions are left largely untouched.

 History

 The first official mention of the material is from the early 18th century, in documents from the State Mint, though it is believed to have existed before that.
 For most of its history, shibuichi was mostly used to ornament various fittings for Japanese swords until the Meiji reforms, when most swordmakers began to make purely decorative objects instead.
 The material is often used in mokume-gane combinations.
 Similar alloys have been used elsewhere but the use of shibuichi to achieve different colored patinas appears to have remained nearly unknown outside Japan, until recent interest from artisans in the West.